davwillev/stopwatch/README.md

 ## Integration with Missing Data Codes

-Stopwatch support missing data codes.
+Stopwatch supports missing data codes.
 When set, the stopwatch is disabled and shows the placeholder value.
 When the missing data code is removed, the stopwatch becomes available again.

 ![JSON](images/examples-mdc.png)